stanleyedward/portfolio/README.md

 ### Hello!
 My name is

-# Pawel Golonko
+# Stanley Edward

-and I'm a web developer.
+and I'm a Deep Learning ethusiast.

 ***